SALTR/saltr-as3-sdk/README.md

 To use the SDK you need to download/checkout SDK repository, and then import files to your project.

-The recommended IDE's for Flash/ActionScript projects are Adobe Flash Builder or IntelliJ Idea.
+The recommended IDE's for Flash/AS3 are <a href="http://www.adobe.com/products/flash-builder.html">Adobe Flash Builder</a> or <a href="http://www.jetbrains.com/idea/">IntelliJ Idea</a>.

-The entry point classes in SDK are different if the project is mobile or web based application.
+The entry point classes in SDK are different if the project is mobile or web based application:

-For mobile apps: SLTSaltrMobile.as is the main class.
+- For Mobile Apps <code>SLTSaltrMobile</code> is the main class.
-For web apps: SLTSaltrWeb.as is the main class.
+- Fow Web Apps <code>SLTSaltrWeb</code> is the main class.

 Each have some differences of initialization and usage.

 Note: All classes in the package start with "SLT" prefix.